sdiehl/wiwinwlh/tutorial.md

 A value of type ``IO a`` is a computation which, when performed, does some I/O before returning a value of type ``a``.
 These computations are called [actions](https://wiki.haskell.org/Introduction_to_Haskell_IO/Actions).
-IO actions are the means by which a program can operate on the external world.
+IO actions executed in ``main`` are the means by which a program can operate on or access information in the external world.
+IO actions allow the program to do many things, including but not limited to:

+ - Print a String to the terminal
+ - Read and parse input from the terminal
+ - Read from or write to a file on the system
+ - Establish an ``ssh`` connection to a remote computer
+ - Take input from a radio antenna for singal processing

+Conceptualizing I/O as a monad allows the developer to access information outside the program but operate on it with pure functions.

 Desugaring the IO monad: